Leiden, Netherlands: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. It's important that you pick the necessary kind.
-A lot of adapters available online are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Be sure to choose the necessary type.
+Many adapters currently available are just plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most places.

 If you go to Hortus Botanicus, you'll probably do a lot of walking.
 These are a must: